Scooletz/blog.scooletz.com-posts/2020-05-11-case-study-cloudflare-workers-with-azure-functions.md

 ### Idea 3: Azure Storage with a direct AppendBlob access

 The question that can be raised, what's the reason for the functions in there.
 The only one was some data sanitization.
-Let's sum up the costs though of a single log entry
+Let's sum up the costs though of a single log entry:

 1. write to a queue
 1. function execution